 Formula 1's greatest drivers.
 Number 4: Michael Schumacher

 During 2012, BBC Sport profiled 20 of the greatest Formula 1 drivers of all time.
-The BBC F1 team were asked to provide their own personal top 20s, which were combined to produce a BBC list.
-Veteran commentator Murray Walker provided his own reflections in a video of their career highlights, and chief F1 writer Andrew Benson profiled the driver.
-Here, they look at Michael Schumacher.
+Chief F1 writer Andrew Benson profiled the drivers - here he looks at Michael Schumacher.

 Michael Schumacher's monumental achievements came about through a perfect storm of an exceptionally talented and hard-working driver, ground-breaking technical achievement, a bottomless pit of money and a ruthless management that exploited every last avenue to its benefit.